marcopennekamp/lore/spec/04-classes-entities-components.md

 ### Entities

+**Idea:** Every entity defines a list of components which can be filtered and iterated over.

-An **entity** is a record associated with one or more components.
+An **entity** is a class associated with one or more components.
 In addition to property definitions permitted in records, an entity type may also define components.

 ```
 entity E(...) {